OrrBav/Advanced-Programming-1-Course/README.md

 3. cd Advanced-Programming-1
 4. make
 5. **On Terminal 1 (server):**
-./server.out file path port
+./server.out file_path port
 6. **On terminal 2 (client):**
-./client.out server ip server's port
+./client.out server ip server_port

 On this exercise, we implemented server and client side with TCP protocol.
 The server classifies input from client, then sends the cllassification back to client, where message is printed.